MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 # Add inspections to Work Orders

-Field Service inspections are a digital form that technicians use to quickly and easily answer a list of questions for a check list, protocol, process, or assessment.
+Field Service inspections are a digital form that technicians use to quickly and easily answer a list of questions as part of a work order.  for a check list, protocol, audits process, or assessment.

 Benefits
 - esay to create - dont need to create entities and fields for each inspection